boanong/bowling-game/README.md

 - GitHub: [@BoanongJoshua](https://github.com/RashJrEdmund/bowling-game)

  ## License
 This project is [Rebase](./LICENSE) licensed.
-This project was made by "Boanong Joshua"
+This project was done by "Boanong Joshua"